-- SMPC invested further in Factory 3, and in expansion of the factory - buildings and improving the machineries' efficiencies in Factory 1 and 2. - The construction was finished in 2015. - SMPC was awarded with the Outstanding Performance of Environmental, Social and Governance (ESG 100) of the year 2016 by Thaipat Institute. - On 22 April 2016, SMPC was certified as a practice alliance member of Thai private sector for Anti-corruption.

-- SMPC launched new product 420 lb. cylinder, the largest cylinder type which can be moveable. - SMPC was in the process of construction to expand factory to improve machineries' efficiency and capacity. - The capacity is expected to increase by 1 million cylinders per year, from 6.2 million to be 7.2 million cylinders per year in 2017.
+- SMPC was awarded with the Outstanding Performance of Environmental, Social and Governance (ESG 100) of the year 2016 by Thaipat Institute. - On 22 April 2016, SMPC was certified as a Thai Practice Alliance Member of Private Sector Collective Action against Corruption (CAC) - SMPC launched new product 420 lb. cylinder, the largest cylinder type which is moveable. - SMPC was in the process of construction to expand factory to improve machineries' efficiency and capacity.
+The capacity is expected to increase by 1 million cylinders per year, from 6.2 million to be 7.2 million cylinders per year in 2017.

 - As per the research and study together with USA customers, our product, 1.05 lb.
-Refillable Propane Cylinder, under brand of "Flame King" received the awards as follows - Environment Excellence Award of 2016 by California Manufacturers and Technology Association. - Outdoor Room Equipment of 2017 and Best in Show Outdoor Room Product of 2017 by Hearth & Home Magazine. - Green Arrow Award of 2016 for System and Design Innovation by California Product Stewardship Council. - Received the "Certificate of ESG100 Company of the Year 2017" from the Thaipat Institute.
+Refillable Propane Cylinder, under brand of "Flame King" received the awards as - Environment Excellence Award of 2016 by California Manufacturers and Technology Association. - Outdoor Room Equipment of 2017 and Best in Show Outdoor Room Product of 2017 by Hearth & Home Magazine. - Green Arrow Award of 2016 for System and Design Innovation by California Product Stewardship Council. - Received the "Certificate of ESG100 Company of the Year 2017" from the Thaipat Institute.
 SMPC was awarded with the outstanding performance in terms of Environmental, Social and Governance (ESG) for the second consecutive year. - Received The Best Listed Company Performance with market capitalization of 3,000-10,000 Million Baht in the SET Awards 2017.
-The company also was nominated for the Best CEO Award.
-On 26 December 2017, SMPC was certified by the ISO 14001:2015 by BUREAU VERITAS. - Improved the factory's efficiency and increased machinery.
-Therefore, the capacity was increased by 1 million cylinders per year, from 7.2 million to be 8.2 million cylinders per year at the end of second quarter 2017. - Received the "Certificate of ESG100 Company of the Year 2018" from the Thaipat Institute.
-SMPC was awarded with the - outstanding performance in terms of Environmental, Social and Governance (ESG) for the third consecutive year. - Improved the factory's efficiency and increased machinery.
+The company also was nominated for the Best CEO Award. - On 26 December 2017, SMPC was certified by the ISO 14001:2015 by BUREAU VERITAS. - Improved the factory's efficiency and increased machinery.
+Therefore, the capacity was increased by 1 million cylinders per year, from 7.2 million to be 8.2 million cylinders per year at the end of second quarter 2017.

+- Received the "Certificate of ESG100 Company of the Year 2018" from the Thaipat Institute.
+SMPC was awarded with the outstanding performance in terms of Environmental, Social and Governance (ESG) for the third consecutive year. - Improved the factory's efficiency and increased machinery.
 Therefore, the capacity was increased by 1.8 million cylinders per year, from 8.2 million to be 10.0 million cylinders per year since the fourth quarter of 2018. - Purchased 17-1-24 Rai of land which is opposite to the factory.
 The premise is to increase working space and efficiency for product distribution.
 The new shop floor management will enhance future production expansion.